plblum/jivs/README_Build_Test_Publish.md

 cd packages/<package-name>
 npm run clean          # or: gulp clean
 ```
+## Versioning
+All projects share a common version number.
+They are in the format: major.minor.patch, like 20.10.5.

+- major: breaking change or significant revision
+- minor: non-breaking change introducing something new
+- patch: anything else

 ## 📦 Publish to NPM
 NPM is not updated from github merges.
 You must run it manually.